 - Use your favourite herbs: dill, cilantro, parsley, thyme, fresh oregano, tarragon, etc.

 Don’t forget to buy my cookbook, The Ultimate One-Pan Oven Cookbook, where I have a delicious recipe for yet another Cottage Cheese Dip!

 Cottage Cheese Dip

-- Roughly chop herbs, otherwise, unchopped, they'll end up wrapped around food processor blades.
+- Roughly chop the herbs, otherwise, unchopped, they'll end up wrapped around the food processor blades.

-- Add all the ingredients into the food processor and pulse for a few seconds until cottage cheese is smooth and everything is mixed together well.
+- Add all the ingredients into the mini food processor and pulse for a few seconds until the cottage cheese is smooth and everything is mixed together well.